ShanyuJung/github-repository-searcher/README.md

 # Github Repository Searcher

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [react router dom](https://www.npmjs.com/package/react-router-dom).\
+All CSS styles are managed by [styled-components](https://styled-components.com/).\
-User can use this project to search user on github, then get repositories of user.
+User can use this project to search user on github, then get repositories information of searched user.

 ## Available Function